xIves/scientific_programming/README.md

     conda activate spenv                # activates the new conda environment 'spenv'
     ```

-    Use pip to install the required libraries in your activated conda environmemt.
+    Use pip to install the required libraries in your activated conda environment.
 For this, cd into your local folder containing the file 'requirements.txt' provided on GitHub.
 Make sure that the requirements.txt file is available in that local folder.
 Make also sure that the conda environment 'spenv' is activated.
 To install the required Python libraries listed in 'requirements.txt', type:

     ```bash
     pip install -r requirements.txt
     ```

-5. Install Git and [if not yet done :-)] create a GitHub Account
+5. Install Git and [if not yet done] create a GitHub Account
     Git download-link: https://git-scm.com/downloads
     GitHub Homepage: https://github.com
     Video-Tutorial: Visual Studio Code -> Menu -> Help -> Video-Tutorials -> Version Control